Viperfish: Description

-One species of viperfish, C. sloani, have a sampled standard length of 64.0 to 260.0 mm, with a mean SL of 120.3mm.
-The same species has a mean weight of 5.66 grams.
+One species of viperfish, C. sloani, has a sampled standard length of 64 to 260 mm, with a mean SL of 120.3 mm.
+The same species has a mean weight of 5.66 g.
 Representatives from Chauliodus pammelas and Chauliodus sloani display a size-based depth differential.
-Individuals of a lesser mass are found at shallower depths and individuals of larger mass are found at deeper depths, below 500 meters.
-However, at nighttime larger viperfish can be found in shallower depths.
+Individuals of a lesser mass are found at shallower depths and individuals of larger mass are found at deeper depths, below 500 m.
+However, larger viperfish can be found in shallower depths at nighttime.

 The eyes of Chauliodus sloani maintain a constant size and proportion throughout growth of the fish.
 In the retina, several rows of rod cell "banks" grow upon each other, increasing in number with size of the fish.
 This opposed the typical vertebrate retina, which only has one layer of receptors.

+Chauliodus species are recognized by their prominent fang-like teeth.
+They are so long that they would pierce the brain of the fish if misaligned.
+As is typical for the Stomiidae family, they have a specialised "loosejaw" arrangement that allows for wide jaw opening, jaw extension, and rapid adduction.
+Chauliodus sloani uses a unique ventral jaw muscle called the Aω, which improves the biting force and jaw-closing speed.
+This adaptation, presumed to exist in other species of Chauliodus, improves their ability to capture prey in deep sea environments.

-The first dorsal ray of Chauliodus is elongated, hinged, and connected via musculature; allowing it to swing forward.
+The first dorsal ray of Chauliodus is elongated, hinged, and connected to a muscular system, allowing it to swing forward.
 The tip of this ray has light organs.
+Chauliodus has additional photophores along the ventral side of its body that emit light through adrenergic nervous control.